scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 the underlying neurophysiology cause nontrivial perceptual distortions in both space and time :cite:`FineBoynton2015,Beyeler2017` that severely limit the quality of the generated visual experience.
-For example, stimulating a single electrode does not always (or even usually) result in the experience of a 'dot' of light.
+For example, stimulating a single electrode rarely produces the experience of a 'dot' of light.
 Instead, stimulating a single electrode leads to percepts that vary dramatically in shape, varying in description from 'blobs', to 'streaks' and 'half-moons'.
 The percept produced by stimulating a single electrode with a continuous pulse train also fades over time, usually disappearing over a course of seconds.
-As a result, when using their cameras to experience the visual world, patients do not report seeing an interpretable world.
+As a result, patients do not report seeing an interpretable world.
-One patient describe it as like :cite:`PioneerPress2015`:
+One patient describes it as like :cite:`PioneerPress2015`:
 *"... looking at the night sky where you have millions of twinkly lights that almost look like chaos"*.

-Although computational models have been developed to describe some of these distortions for a small number of behavioral observations in either space :cite:`Nanduri2012` or time :cite:`Horsager2009`, here we present a model that can describe not just the spatial distortions, but also the temporal nonlinearities and spatiotemporal interactions reported across a wide range of conditions, devices, and patients.
+Previous work by our group has developed computational models to describe some of these distortions for a small number of behavioral observations in either space :cite:`Nanduri2012` or time :cite:`Horsager2009`.
+Here we present a model that can describe spatial distortions, temporal nonlinearities and spatiotemporal interactions reported across a wide range of conditions, devices, and patients.

 ..
 Our goal was to develop a simulation framework